This is an update from a previous post because Google Cloud has changed their interface yet again.

 When you click there, you’ll have to “Create a new project” unless you had previously set this up.

-3) Create a Key Restriction and use the HTTP referrers (web sites) option
+4) Create a Key Restriction and use the websites option